dolorosus/RaspiBackup/Readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  ```declare -r PARTSCHEME="MBR"``` to ```declare -r PARTSCHEME="GPT"```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  But keep in mind: this is not thoroughly tested, but seems to work well (comments are welcome).

-:bulb: In case you need to restore a SSD drive:
+:bulb: In case you need to restore to a SSD drive:
 - restore to a SD card
 - boot from this SD card
 - mount your SSD boot partition and the SSD root partition